electric-sql/electric/examples/write-patterns/patterns/3-shared-persistent/README.md

 Writes are still made via an API.
 This can often be helpful and pragmatic, allowing you to [re-use your existing API](https://electric-sql.com/blog/2024/11/21/local-first-with-your-existing-api).
 However, you may want to avoid running an API and leverage [through the DB sync](../4-through-the-db) for a purer local-first approach.

+## Implementation notes

+The merge logic in the `matchWrite` function supports rebasing local optimistic state on concurrent updates from other users.

+This differs from the previous optimistic state example, in that it matches inserts and updates on the `write_id`, rather than the `id`.
+This means that concurrent updates to the same row will not clear the optimistic state, which allows it to be rebased on changes made concurrently to the same data by other users.

+Note that we still match deletes by `id`, because delete operations can't update the `write_id` column.
+If you'd like to support revertable concurrent deletes, you can use soft deletes (which are obviously actually updates).

 ## How to run

 See the [How to run](../../README.md#how-to-run) section in the example README.